adhocmaster/MLSQL/README.md

 5. Pandas package
 6. Dill package

+# Installing the parser:
+1. Navigate to root folder
+2. run "data/setup.py" as a python application (You need to execute it from the root folder.)

 # Using the parser:
 1. Navigate to root folder
 2. run "parser/parser.py" as a python application (You need to execute it from the root folder.)